 External traceability refers to the methods, elements and procedures necessary to obtain traceable data between the companies that make up the supply chain.

 External traceability deals with the exchange in data of the properties of goods drawn between different links in the chain.
 Data gets exchanged with third parties or when tracking is required within the same company but between separate geographical locations.

 External traceability is divided into three general processes that are common to all links in the chain:

-- Compliance with traceability regulations necessary for communication and understanding between different parties in the supply chain.
+Necessary for communication and understanding between different parties in the supply chain

-- Reception of raw materials, drawing data and parameters for your business for all traceable goods.
+Drawing data and parameters for your business for all traceable goods

-- Labeling under regulations the finished product and packaging so that your client can capture the information you need.
+The finished product and packaging so that your client can capture the information you need

 Using RFID technology will "guarantee shipments" by avoiding loading errors and providing 100% satisfaction in deliveries to customers.
 You will avoid administrative errors and returns by mismanagement.

 Exchange information with other parties in the chain or between your own locations of distribution.
 Use commonly used systems such as EDI, or SOA regardless of the platform used.

 Get visibility of products in the chain and make immediate decisions, know incidents that occor, correct any errors and streamline the delivery process all while reducing costs.